sumukhasrivatsa/ArgusSceneGraph/README.md

 Given a live RGBD stream, ARGUS:

-1. Runs **YOLO** on the current frame — detects every object in the scene, not just the ones in the user's prompt
+1. Runs **VLM** on the current frame — detects every object in the scene, not just the ones in the user's prompt
 2. Projects each detection into **3D world coordinates** using depth + TF
 3. Constructs a **scene graph** — every object becomes a node, every pair of objects gets a set of spatial relations as edges
 4. Renders a **live HTML visualizer** that opens in the browser the moment it runs